 Obtaining Credibility as a Trusted Source

 Additionally, past scams have led to a decrease in consumer trust.

 Where print advertising stands out in obtaining credibility amongst consumers, is that several risks are removed.

-Between social media, niche specific forums and general blog commenting, there’s no doubt that an online environment can increase consumer engagement.
+Between social media, niche specific forums and general blog commenting, there is no doubt that an online environment can increase consumer engagement.

 This allows marketers to place story based ads in magazines and circulars, with the certainty of knowing that the story will be read.

 Life of Advertisement Lifespan

-With print ads, the material, whether in a magazine, local paper or a mailed brochure, will eventually be tossed and sent to a landfill, where it will over time deteriorate.
+With print ads, the material, whether in a magazine, local paper or a mailed brochure design, will eventually be tossed and sent to a landfill, where it will over time deteriorate.

 Extending Company Reach

 The available outlets for advertisements allow companies to reach countless consumers, that would have otherwise never heard of the company or products being offered.

 Customer and Client Retainment

-The real difference provided through print ads is that thank you cards and friendly reminders can be sent out in an effort to build relationships with clients and customers.
+The real difference provided through print ads is that thank you cards and friendly reminders can be sent out to build relationships with clients and customers.

 Increasing Lead Generation

-This in many ways, improves the leads obtained, and reduces the amount of time that can be wasted on attempting to close with uninterested, or vaguely interested consumers.
+This in many ways, improves the leads obtained and reduces the amount of time that can be wasted on attempting to close with uninterested, or vaguely interested consumers.

 Combining Online and Print Advertising to Maximise Marketing Efforts

-Combining both forms of advertising will ensure that your marketing campaign is gaining the greatest advantages of each type of advertising.
+Combining both forms of advertising will ensure that your brand marketing campaign is gaining the most significant advantages of each type of advertising.

-There isn’t a perfect formula for every company, as certain criteria most be considered, such as type of industry, local vs global markets and specifics within a target audience.
+There isn’t a perfect formula for every company, as individual criteria must be considered, such as the type of industry, local vs global markets and specifics within a target audience.